 This is a thrilling bit of VR stealth where quick reactions and fast thinking are necessary to sneak through enemy bases.
 What makes Budget Cuts tick is its dependency on player skill; if you don’t master tossing knives and shooting arrows, you’ll end up dead pretty fast.
 It’s a rare sort of VR game that actually requires players to fully embody the avatar they play as.
 This sequel rightfully takes its place as one of the best Vive games and best Index games.

-Puzzle masters Fireproof Game knock it out of the park again with a typically excellent rendition of The Room series, this time for VR headsets.
-This short, sweet adventure is set in the The British Institute of Archaeology, where you’ll solve challenging trials in search of a missing archaeologist.
+Puzzle masters Fireproof Games knock it out of the park once again with a typically excellent rendition of The Room series, this time for VR headsets.
+This short, sweet adventure is set in The British Institute of Archaeology, where you’ll solve challenging trials in search of a missing archaeologist.

 With seemingly overnight success and some of the most solid, realistic shooting mechanics in VR, you wouldn’t have considered Onward to have been developed by just one person who hadn’t even made a game before.
 But that really is how this excellent multiplayer military simulation game came into existence, paving the way for a new breed of VR games, the kind that people have wanted for ages.

 What’s so impressive about Onward is its distinct identity.
 Whereas Pavlov impressively apes Counter-Strike with its tightly-designed maps, Onward is much more grounded in realism, with its pacing reflecting that.
 This is a game that demands tight teamwork and measured movements if you’re to survive on the battlefield.
-It’s still in Early Access but Onward has easily proven itself to be one of the Vive’s best games.
+It’s still in Early Access — and recent updates have marred the quality to accommodate Oculus Quest — but Onward has easily proven itself to be one of the best Steam VR games.

 Moss is one of a handful of 2018 games that proved that third-person VR experiences don’t just work but can make for some of the absolute best content out on the platform right now.
 You guide an adorable little mouse named Quill through diorama-sized levels, solving puzzles and taking on fearsome critters in sword-based combat.